Burgundy Private Wine Tour

 • Chauffeured Mercedes

-Chablis is the most northern sub-region of Burgundy, and known for its supremely elegant, minerally Chardonnays.
-You will visit two of the best, most sought-after wine estates- Domaine Laroche and William Fevre.
-It’s a 90-minute drive northwest to Chablis, so sit back, and either rest your eyes or enjoy a friendly conversation with your charming chauffeur.
-You will arrive by 10:30 a.m.
-At your first port of call- Fevre.
+Chablis is the northernmost sub-region of Burgundy and is known for its elegantly mineral-rich Chardonnays.
+You will visit two of the best, most sought-after wine estates: Maison Régnard and Domaine Laroche.
+It’s a 90-minute drive northwest to Chablis, so sit back and either rest your eyes or engage in friendly conversation with your charming chauffeur.
+You will arrive at your first destination, Maison Régnard, by 10:30 a.m.

 Historic Dijon